Votes at 16

 16 and 17 year-olds are not granted the opportunity to influence key decisions that affect their lives on a day to day basis.
 This means that many of their concerns are dismissed despite the fact many young people will engage when given an authentic opportunity.

 It is also important to highlight that not all 16 and 17-year-olds across the UK have the same rights.
 In Scotland, 16 and 17-year-olds have been allowed to vote in all Scottish elections since May 2016.
-This step in the right direction was impacted hugely by the results of the Scottish referendum whereby 75% of 16 and 17-year-olds turned out to vote.
+Also 16 and 17 year olds can now officially vote in Wales for Senedd elections.
+Statistics about the Scottish referendum showed 75% of 16 and 17-year-olds turned out to vote.
 This just goes to show that when young people are given the opportunity to influence a decision that shapes their future, they are eager to get involved.